 What Is Margin: Margin Definition

-Margin is also referred to as gross margin, and it’s the difference between the price a product is sold for and the cost of goods sold COGS.
+Margin is also referred to as gross margin, and it’s the difference between the retail or wholesale price a product is sold for and the cost of goods sold COGS.
 Essentially, it's the amount of money that is earned from the sale.
 Margins are expressed as a percentage and establish what percentage of the total revenue, or bottom line, can be considered a profit.

 Let's look at an example to better understand what is margin.
 Imagine that you're a food wholesaler who sells whole turkeys for $20 and that only cost you $10 to acquire.
 Your gross profit would be $10, but your profit margin percentage would be 50%.
 That is, you keep 50% of the sales price as the other 50% was used in buying the turkey.